khalil-debug/Fast-Search-Telethon-Files/README.md

 - `--output-dir`: Output directory to save the downloaded files.
 Default is ``./Files``.
 - `--log-file`: Log file to save the logs.
 Default is ./logs.log.
 - `-c or --process-compressed-files`: Decompress the zip files from the input directory into the same directory.
 Default is False.
+- `-s or --search`: Search for a compromised password on the files located the input directory.